Published: 24 February 2012

-Her primary function at ThePapare is editing / planning content, detailing and handling ThePapare events.
+Her primary function at ThePapare is editing and planning content.
 She is the nag of the outfit; relentlessly pushing to complete tasks.
 Woe betide anyone who is negligent!!
 She also sees to administration and keeps things as organized as can be in a chaotic ‘male’ environment.

 A cricket writer, she has contributed to all leading newspapers and websites over the years and has vast experience functioning as an editor.
 Her forte is features / profile interviews and is currently the only woman cricket writer in the country.

 Her piece ‘a tale of two friends’ and interesting articulation of the two stalwarts Sangakkara and Jaywardena was picked by Cricinfo as best of the web some years back.
 Ganeesha has a knack for delivering the most mundane facts dressed up in grand style with dramatic captions such as ‘Running for their lives’, ‘The king and his knight’ ‘minnows in flash-flood’ ‘many a slip between the cup and the lip’ and her personal favourite ‘the man stood on the burning deck’ describing the great Aravinda de Silva.

 Her biggest challenge has been overcoming the man’s domain – ‘sport’.
 But following her instincts and being blessed with a very thick-skin has taken her through some very awkward moments.